otto-de-legacy/turing-microservice/turing-mongo/README.md

 ### Config

-- turing:mongo:host - The mongodb host(s) to connect to. (default: "localhost:27017")
+- turing:mongo:host - The mongodb host(s) to connect to. (default: "localhost")
 - turing:mongo:db - The mongodb db to connect to. (default: "turing")
 - turing:mongo:user - The mongodb's user.
 - turing:mongo:password - The mongodb user's password.